"splink" is happy and "phrouth" is scary: Emotion Intensity Analysis for Nonsense Words: Modeling

 \paragraph{Train/Test Split.} We divide the 272 data points into a train set of 204 nonsense words and a test set of 68 nonsense words.
 We further use the NRC-EIL lexicon \cite{Mohammad2018} with 1268 words for \textit{joy}, 1298 for \textit{sadness}, 1483 for \textit{anger}, 1094 for \textit{disgust}, 1765 for \textit{fear}, and 585 for \textit{surprise}.
 We also split this corpus into train/test set, with 75\,\% of the data for training.

 \paragraph{Phoneme Representation.} We represent both nonsense words and real words as phoneme sequences following the ARPAbet representation.
-For the words from the NRC-EIL, we obtain the ARPAbet pronunciation from the Carnegie Mellon University (CMU) Pronouncing Dictionary (CMUdict)\footnote{\url{http://www.speech.cs.cmu.edu/cgi-bin/cmudict}}.
-For words that are not included in CMUdict, we use the LOGIOS Lexicon Tool\footnote{\url{http://www.speech.cs.cmu.edu/tools/lextool.html}}, which adds normalization heuristics on top of CMUdict.
+For the words from the NRC-EIL, we obtain the ARPAbet pronunciation from the Carnegie Mellon University (CMU) Pronouncing Dictionary (CMUdict).
+For words that are not included in CMUdict, we use the LOGIOS Lexicon Tool, which adds normalization heuristics on top of CMUdict.\footnote{CMUdict: \url{http://www.speech.cs.cmu.edu/cgi-bin/cmudict}, LOGIOS: \url{http://www.speech.cs.cmu.edu/tools/lextool.html}.
+Both URLs are not available as of April 2022.
+The websites can be accessed via the Wayback Machine at \url{https://web.archive.org/web/20211109084743/http://www.speech.cs.cmu.edu/tools/lextool.html} and \url{https://web.archive.org/web/20210815020323/http://www.speech.cs.cmu.edu/tools/lextool.html}.}

 \paragraph{Input Embeddings.} We compare two input representations, character embeddings and phoneme embeddings.
 For the character representations, we use pretrained FastText embeddings, which provide character-level information.
 These embeddings are trained on 400 million Tweets \cite{godin2019}.
 We train the phoneme embeddings on the established corpus of 7392 sentences by \citet{phn2vec} which is based on the DARPA TIMIT Acoustic-Phonetic Continuous Speech Corpus~\citep{timit}.